tcode2k16/blog/content/posts/2019-01-27-codegate-qualifier-writeup.md

 ## Solution

-This is a classic programming problem where you have to find the least cost path from the left column to the the right column.
+This is a classic programming problem where you have to find the least cost path from the left column to the the right column of a 7x7 matrix.

-Because of the time limitation of the CTF, I decided to search for existing solutions instead of writing one on the the spot.
+Because of the time limitation, I decided to search for existing solutions instead of writing one on the the spot.
 I quickly found [this article](https://www.geeksforgeeks.org/minimum-cost-path-left-right-bottom-moves-allowed/) describing the same problem with only slight variations.

 I took the code and altered it a bit to fit my need, and here is the final version: